clowdhaus/eksup/eksup/templates/eks-managed-nodegroup.md

 ##### Process

-The following events take place when a nodegroup detects changes that require nodes to be cycled and replaced, such as upgrading the Kubernetes version or deployng a new AMI:
+The following events take place when a nodegroup detects changes that require nodes to be cycled and replaced, such as upgrading the Kubernetes version or deploying a new AMI:

 For each node in the nodegroup:
   - The node is cordoned so that Kubernetes does not schedule new Pods on it.